AngleSharp/AngleSharp/doc/Migration.md

 The current version of AngleSharp split out the CSS parsing (except CSS selectors) in its own library.
 This library is called `AngleSharp.Css` and is available via NuGet.

+The new library is much more feature rich than the old integration.
+Besides an improved object model (CSSOM and beyond) we included support for many things, e.g., CSS custom properties (also known as CSS variables), flexbox, and grid.
+The correctness tests of the used value conversions have been extended as well.

 The basic usage is to configure AngleSharp using `WithCss`.
 Then, e.g., the style can be accessed by using `GetStyle` from `AngleSharp.Css.Dom`.
 Setting the style works now with the `SetStyle` extension method.
 This replaces the old `Style` property.

+The `ICssStyleDeclaration` does not contain all known declarations as properties.
+Instead, extension methods are used to dynamically attach these getters and setters, e.g., `GetDisplay()` and `SetDisplay(value)`  instead of `Display { get; set; }`.

 In previous versions the `IWindow` also contained CSS methods for style computation.
 These are now also available in the new CSS library as extension methods.
 The `WindowExtensions` are contained in the namespace `AngleSharp.Dom`.